Pages & Pours: Four Book-and-Wine Pairings for the Holidays

 One chapter I especially loved, “The Lion of New York,” lays out just how Champagne-crazy the United States was in the mid-1800s, and how much of that excitement centered on Heidsieck himself.
 Patrons of bars and restaurants didn’t order “a bottle of Champagne,” they simply asked for “a bottle of Charles.”

 Heidsieck’s American adventure wasn’t all glamour, though.
-When the Civil War erupted, he was imprisoned and nearly executed after being falsely accused of being a Confederate spy, adding real stakes to an already remarkable story.
+When the Civil War erupted, he was imprisoned and nearly executed after being falsely accused of being a Confederate spy.
+The Kladstrups bring that era to life with color and energy, showing how America became the world’s most enthusiastic market for Champagne.

 Pair with Champagne Charles Heidsieck Blanc de Blancs